 The BPM Sync is an option that will affect the playback of the media to a given BPM.
 For more information on how this is done see the Performance Page Section.
-The one option here allows you to override the set BPM value on a layer with the information tapped into the Beat Widget.
+The first option here allows you to override the set BPM value on a layer with the information tapped into the Beat Widget.
+The second option gives you a button to tap the BPM and can be mapped to Midi or DMX to tap via an external controller. lastly the final button toggles whether the BPM Widget is visible or not.